-- Prior to sampling: Print labels (size medium), enter sample information into xls log sheet and scan corresponding labels.
-Attach label to Sterivex filters, and put labeled Sterivex back into wrapping, making sure not to contaminate filter (use gloves).
-Label wrapping.
+1) Prior to sampling: Print labels (size medium), enter sample information into log sheet and scan corresponding labels.
+A set of extra labels (e.g. "extra 1", "extra 2" etc) should be printed and logged, to be used in case of clogging.
 Prepare pumps (insert tubing).

-Number the 10L waste containers (1, 2, 3, 4 and 5). - 2.
-Collect 35L of water from Niskins into two 25L clean carboys. - 3.
-Before connecting Sterivex filters, rinse the tubes by pumping appr.
-0.5L of sample water through each tube. - 4.
-Connect Sterivex filter to Luer-Lok fitting on tube (with a twist, see photo).
+- Number the 10L waste containers (1, 2, 3, 4 and 5).
+Label cryo box and keep ready in -80°C freezer.
+Cover two clean sample-carboys with dark garbage bags. - 2) Collect 35L of water from Niskins into two 25L clean carboys. - 3) Before connecting Sterivex filters, rinse the tubes by pumping appr.
+0.5L of sample water through each tube into beaker or measuring cylinder. - 4) Connect Sterivex filter to Luer-Lok fitting on tubing (with a twist, see photo).
 The female Luer-lok is the inlet.
-Connect thin tubing to male outlet of Sterivex and insert other end into waste container.
+Connect thin tubing to male nipple outlet of Sterivex and insert other end of thin tubing into waste container.
 Tape tubing to container to prevent end from jumping out.
-Note start time.
-Cover filter with foil to protect from light. - 5.
-Set the pump speed (flow rate 6 mL per sec) and direction (forward).
+Note starting time.
+Attach label to Sterivex filters.
+Cover filter with foil to protect from light. - 5) Set pump speed (flow rate 6 mL per sec) and direction (forward).
 Filter 5-6 liters of water through each Sterivex filter.
 Make sure the connections are tight and that there is no pressure build up (seen as considerable expansion of the tubing and leaks)!
-Exchange filter as soon as it shows signs of clogging. - 6.
-Disconnect Sterivex filter from both tubes.
-Remove as much of remaining water as possible by pressing air through Sterivex filter using a 50 mL Luer-Lok syringe.
-Repeat until filter is empty. - 7.
-Cap filter in both ends with inlet and outlet caps.
-Freeze filter in -80°C freezer (or liquid N{2} if no freezer nearby).
+Exchange filter as soon as it shows signs of clogging.
+If Extra filters are used, necessary information (station, depth, filter number) should be added to label using a permanent marker. - 6) Disconnect Sterivex filter from both tubes.
+Remove thin tube from waste container to prevent flow back.
+Remove as much of remaining water as possible by pressing air through Sterivex using a clean 50 mL Luer-Lok syringe.
+Repeat until filter is empty. - 7) Cap filter in both ends with inlet and outlet caps.
+Freeze filter in -80°C freezer (or liquid N2 if no freezer nearby).
 Store in -80°C freezer.
-Note down end time. - 8.
-Measure volume of filtered water from 10L waste containers using measuring cylinders. - 9.
-For each filter, note down time of sampling (UTC), filtration volume, filtration time, size fraction, any deviation from protocol, observation (e.g. colour on filter) in log-sheet. - 10.
-After filtering all samples, clean tubes by flushing distilled water through them (from tap), and hang to dry.
+Note down end time. - 8) Measure volume of filtered water from each 10L waste container using measuring cylinders.
+If filtered sea water (FSW) is needed, e.g. for ice-samples: Collect filtered water in 20L containers, and store dark (garbage bag) in cool room.
+Label container with date and content ("FSW 0.22 um"). - 9) For each filter, note down time of sampling (UTC), filtration volume, filtration time, size fraction, any deviation from protocol, observation (e.g. colour on filter) in log-sheet. - 10) After filtering all samples, clean tubes by flushing through with distilled water (tap water on KPH), shake out water and hang to dry.

-Fig. 7.18-1 Left: Sterivex filter with indication of inlet and outlet; Right: Peristaltic pump filtration set-up
+Fig. 7.18-1 Peristaltic pump filtration set-up

-→ Samples storage/shipment address: Store samples in minus 80°C freezer on ship (boxes labelled "metatranscriptome/Anna Vader/UNIS").
-Will be unloaded at UNIS by operator after each cruise (dry-shipper needed for transport).
+→ Samples storage/shipment address: Store samples in minus 80°C freezer on ship (boxes labelled "metatranscriptome AeN/cruise number/Anna Vader/UNIS").
+Will be unloaded at UNIS by operator after each cruise (charged dry-shipper needed for transport).